ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Defaults:
 * extra: boolean, check if this question is an extra question or not, defaults to false.
 * type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')(defaults to "Checkbox")

+Not required but field is available:
-* choices: array of objects with field 'text', the different choices if the question is a multiple choice one.
+* choices: array of objects with field 'text' and 'correct', multiple choice questions are saved here, correct indicates if it is the correct choice or not.

 ####Answer object<a name="answerobject"></a>
-The answer object exists out of 7 fields, 5 of which are required and 1 which has a default.
+The answer object exists out of 9 fields, 5 of which are required and 1 which has a default.

 Required:
 * questionid: number, reference to the original questionid (e.g. 5637951a8a48cc983189c500)